robbiemu/dataseek/docs/dataseek.md

 # DataSeek Overview

 Purpose and scope
-- DataSeek is a standalone data prospecting agent that discovers, extracts, and archives verifiable sources.
-It is structured as discrete components under `seek/`.
+- DataSeek is a generic, extensible framework for autonomous data collection.
+It discovers, validates, and archives sources tailored to mission goals in areas like scientific research.
+Core components are under `seek/`.

 Key interfaces and modules
 - CLI entrypoints: